-4.11 The effect of the development will be to introduce a building approximately 9.3 metres taller than existing warehouse buildings in the area.
-Although this section of Uxbridge Road is associated with a higher density of development, with higher building heights and larger footprints.
-While not directly on Uxbridge Road, this trend is apparent with the recent approval of the Colt L4 data centre to the south of the site, which has a roof level of 65.20 metres.
+4.11 The proposed office elevation is approximately 15 metres high, while the existing Currys PC World elevation is approximately 10.0 metre high.
+The effect of the development will be to introduce a warehouse building approximately ten metres taller than existing retail buildings in the area.
+However, this section of Uxbridge Road is associated with a higher density of development, with higher building heights and larger footprints.
+While not directly on Uxbridge Road, this trend is apparent with the approval of the Colt L4 data centre to the south of the site, which has a roof level of 65.20 metres.

-4.12 The proposed office elevation is approximately 14.5m high, while the existing Currys PC World elevation is approximately 10.0 metre high.
-However, the proposed building is positioned much further back into the site from Uxbridge Road (as set out below) reducing its presence within the road corridor character area:
+4.12 Although taller, the proposed building is positioned much further back into the site from Uxbridge Road (as set out below) reducing its presence within the road corridor character area:

-- Existing Currys PC World 15.5m from the back of footway, at its closest point. - Proposed two storey office 47.0m from the back of footway, at its closest point. - Proposed warehouse 61.0m from the back of footway, at its closest point
+- Existing Currys PC World 15.5m from the back of footway, at its closest point. - Proposed two storey office 44.0m from the back of footway, at its closest point. - Proposed warehouse 61.0m from the back of footway, at its closest point